What are Light Electric Vehicles (LEVs)?

 What is LEVA-EU?

 LEVA-EU stands for Light Electric Vehicle Association in Europe and is the only trade association that works exclusively for LEVs in Europe.
 LEVA-EU was founded in 2017 by Annick Roetynck.
 LEVA-EU has partners and members around the world.
-Today (March 2018), LEVA-EU has 25 members in 8 EU member states, China, Norway, Russia and Switzerland.
+Today (March 2018), LEVA-EU has more than 30 members in EU member states, China, Norway, Russia and Switzerland.

 Is LEVA-EU a government organization?